destel/rill/README.md

 function that can combine streams is **FlatMap**.
 It's a powerful tool that transforms each input item into its own stream, and then merges all those streams together.

-In the example below **FlatMap** transforms each department into its own stream of users, and then merges them into a final unified stream of users.
+In the example below **FlatMap** transforms each department into its own stream of users, and then merges them all into a final unified stream.
 Like other Rill functions, **FlatMap** gives full control over concurrency.
 In this particular case the concurrency level is 3, meaning that users are fetched from up to 3 departments at the same time.